What is Nondestructive Evaluation (NDE)?

 The mission of the Federal Highway Administration (FHWA) NDE Laboratory is to conduct state-of-the-art research, development, and implementation of nondestructive testing systems and technologies to improve the Nation’s highway infrastructure assets.
 Since its establishment in 1998, the NDE Laboratory has been maintained as an open resource for the FHWA, State departments of transportation (DOTs), industry, and academia.
 The NDE Laboratory fulfills the need for unbiased expertise to evaluate emerging NDE technologies, as well as data analysis, fusion, and interpretation.

 The NDE Laboratory is a world-class facility for the development and testing of NDE technologies.
-FHWA has recently renovated and upgraded the NDE Laboratory with state-of-the-art NDE tools to address the growing needs of FHWA and other stakeholders.
+FHWA has upgraded the NDE Laboratory with state-of-the-art NDE tools to address the growing needs of FHWA and other stakeholders.

 Figure 1.
 Image.
 Artist’s rendition of the NDE Laboratory.

-The primary laboratory facility is a 9.4- by 8-meter facility (figures 1 and 2) with new equipment and tools, including a KUKA robotic arm (KR 10 R1100 six) with a payload of 10 kg to handle test specimens, NDE equipment such as a phased array ultrasonic testing system for steel component inspection, and ground penetrating radar for concrete inspection.
+The The primary laboratory facility is a 9.4- by 8-meter facility (figures 1 and 2) with new equipment and tools, including a KUKA robotic arm (KR 10 R1100 six) with a payload of 10 kg to handle test specimens, NDE equipment such as a Full Matrix Capture Phased array ultrasonic testing system for the latest in flaw detection and imaging of steel component inspection, and three-dimensional augmented reality ground penetrating radar for better visualization of results from real time concrete inspection.

 Figure 2.
 Photograph.
 The NDE Laboratory.